janghanp/social-media/README.md

 ## Features

-- A user can edit photos before posting.
+- Users can edit photos before posting.
 - Images are stored in Amazon S3 bucket.
 - Authentication with NextAuth.js.
 - Infinite scroll.